kyma-project/kyma/docs/04-operation-guides/troubleshooting/api-exposure/apix-10-api-rule-troubleshooting.md

 #### Remedy

-The JWT `trusted-issuer` must be a valid HTTPS URL, for example:
+The JWT `trusted-issuers` must be a valid HTTPS URL, for example:

 ```yaml
 spec: